-In the last decade there has been a dramatic expansion of new genetic engineering and systems biology tools: genomics data; metabolic engineering; high-throughput analytical tools, including whole organism gene expression analysis and metabolomics, and powerful genome editing technologies.
-At Yield10 we plan to build value by leveraging genome editing targets for revenue generation in the near-term while we independently work to demonstrate the economic value of our transformative genetic engineering based yield breakthroughs in the longer term.
-The recent expiration of early blocking patents on plant genetic engineering means we can now be more effective in research and development, leverage third party service providers and independently drive key proof points in major commercial crops such as canola, soybean and corn while focusing our resources on our core strengths.
+In the last decade there has been a dramatic expansion of new genetic engineering and systems biology tools: genomics data, metabolic engineering, high-throughput analytical tools, including whole organism gene expression analysis and metabolomics, and powerful genome editing technologies.
+At Yield10 we plan to build value by leveraging genome editing targets for revenue generation in the near-term while we independently work to demonstrate the economic value of our transformative genetic engineering-based yield breakthroughs in the longer term.
+The recent expiration of blocking patents on early inventions in the plant genetic engineering space means that we can now be more effective in research and development, leverage third-party service providers and independently drive key proof points in major commercial crops such as canola, soybean and corn while focusing our resources on our core strengths.
 Yield10 is focused on increasing the inherent yield of major food and feed crops.
-With regard to forming collaborations, we recognize there are considerable headwinds to overcome in this sector, including industry skepticism based on disappointing outcomes from major investments made screening large numbers of single crop genes.
-This has resulted in a challenging environment for early crop innovations prior to demonstration of key proof points in commercial crops.
-Our goal is to "build better plants" which requires new approaches and innovation and in our view will most likely involve gene combinations and/or multi-gene systems.
+Our goal is to "build better plants" which requires new approaches and innovation and, in our view, will most likely involve gene combinations and/or multi-gene systems.

-Increasing crop yield is a complex two-step carbon optimization problem.
+At a fundamental level, increasing crop yield is a complex two-step carbon optimization problem.
 Harvested seed is mostly carbon fixed from carbon dioxide in the air by photosynthesis with oxygen coming from water in the soil and smaller amounts of nitrogen and phosphate both of which are applied as fertilizer.
 To achieve increased yield, the rate at which crops can fix carbon has to be increased.
 Based on our experience optimizing carbon flow in living systems, we know that increasing seed yield will likely require multiple trait genes to increase carbon fixation by photosynthesis at the front-end and direct the increased fixed carbon to the seed.
-One analogy would be the fact that simply filling the gas tank in a car does not make it go faster.
-If successful in increasing photosynthesis, we expect to reach metabolic bottlenecks downstream, some of which will likely prevent some of the additional fixed carbon from reaching the seed.
-However, with new analytical tools available we expect to be able to identify bottlenecks and develop solutions to achieve our targeted outcomes, step-change increases in seed yield.
-This leads to our theme of enhanced carbon capture from photosynthesis and targeted carbon deposition to seed.